GuillermoIbanez/Project-AI_Automation/README.md

   <h3><a>Project for Arthur Weber as part of my Data Science & AI 4 months full time course</a></h3>

 <h2>🎯 Objective</h2>
-<p>This project extracts structured data from construction PDFs in NPK format (Swiss building supply documents).
-The system identifies ordered items, quantities, units, and position numbers to create a structured database of construction materials and costs.</p>
+<p>This project extracts structured data from construction material orders from clients (in PDF format) which use a NPK format (Swiss building supply format).
+The code identifies ordered items, quantities, units, and position numbers and matches it with the company's warehouse/products database to find out if Arthur Weber offers these products or some of them.
+The final step consist on writing an offer document indicating the products that have been ordered by the client that can be offered by Arthur Weber.
+During the project we managed to automate the extraction, and matching parts of the project however we did not have time to implement the final step of generating offer documents.</p>

 <div>
   <h2>🛠️ Technologies</h2>